IgniteUI/igniteui-docfx/en/components/calendar.md

     </ng-template>
 </igx-calendar>
 ```
-For more detailed explanation of what are **parts** in the template context, please refer to **TemplateContext** under the [API](http://localhost:3000/components/calendar.html#template-context) section.
-Let's see how the templated calendar looks like:
+For more detailed explanation of what **parts** are the template context, please refer to **TemplateContext** under the [API](http://localhost:3000/components/calendar.html#template-context) section.
+Let's see what the templated calendar looks like:

 <div class="sample-container" style="height: 500px">
     <iframe id="calendar-sample-4-iframe" src='{environment:demosBaseUrl}/calendar-sample-4' width="100%" height="100%" seamless frameBorder="0" onload="onSampleIframeContentLoaded(this);"></iframe>